fschaefer/Stately.js/README.md

 ## What is it?

-Stately.js is a JavaScript based finite-state machine (FSM) or finite-state automaton engine inspired by phred's [stately](http://github.com/phred/stately).
+Stately.js is a JavaScript based finite-state machine (FSM) engine for Node.js and the Browser.

 ## Usage